Nicușor Dan: Early life and education

-Born in Făgăraș, Brașov County, he attended the Radu Negru High School in his native city, graduating in 1988.
+Born in Făgăraș, Brașov County, Dan attended the Radu Negru High School in his native city, graduating in 1988.
 He came first in the International Mathematical Olympiads in 1987 and 1988 with perfect scores.
 Dan moved to Bucharest at the age of 18 and began studying mathematics at the University of Bucharest.

 In 1992, he moved to France to continue studying mathematics; he attended the École Normale Supérieure, one of the most prestigious French grandes écoles, where he earned a master's degree.
 In 1998 Dan completed a PhD in mathematics at Paris 13 University, with thesis "Courants de Green et prolongement méromorphe" written under the direction of Christophe Soulé and Daniel Barsky.
 He returned to Bucharest that year, giving as reasons the cultural differences and the desire to change Romania.

 Dan was one of the creators and the first administrative director of the Școala Normală Superioară București, a university set up on the model of the French École Normale Supérieure within the Romanian Academy's Institute of Mathematics.
 As of 2011, he was a professor of mathematics at the institute.

 Activism

 In 1998, Dan founded Asociația "Tinerii pentru Acțiune Civică" ("Young People for Civic Action" Association), for which he wanted to gather a thousand young people who wanted to change Romania, which was his stated goal for returning to the country.
 Despite failing in its goals, the association did organise two forums for young people who studied abroad, in 2000 and 2002, to which a few hundred people participated.
-As result of these forums, the "Ad Astra" Association of Romanian researchers was created in 2000.
+As a result of these forums, the "Ad Astra" Association of Romanian researchers was created in 2000.

 Save Bucharest Association

 Dan founded the Asociația "Salvați Bucureștiul" ("Save Bucharest" Association) in 2006 as a reaction to the demolition of architectural heritage houses and the building of high-rise buildings in protected Bucharest neighborhoods, as well as the diminishing number of green space areas in Bucharest.

 In March 2008, the association published the "Bucharest, an urbanistic disaster" Report, which discussed Bucharest's problems and ways to overcome them.
 In the same year, during the elections, together with other NGOs, the association drafted a Pact for Bucharest, which was signed by all the candidates for mayor of Bucharest.
 On April Fools' Day in 2012, Dan published a list of 100 electoral promises made by elected mayor of Bucharest Sorin Oprescu which were not kept, including the "Pact for Bucharest".

-The association was involved in many trials, winning 23 trials against the local authorities of Bucharest.
-Among them are the cancellation of a project which would have built a water park on 7 hectares of Tineretului Park, saving from demolition a number of heritage buildings on Șoseaua Kiseleff no. 45, and the cancelation of a project which would have built a glass building on top of Palatul Știrbei on Calea Victoriei.
+The association was involved in many court cases, winning 23 against the local authorities of Bucharest.
+Among them are the cancellation of a project which would have built a water park on 7 hectares of Tineretului Park, saving from demolition a number of heritage buildings on Șoseaua Kiseleff no. 45, and the cancellation of a project which would have built a glass building on top of Palatul Știrbei on Calea Victoriei.
 The association was also able to push for some changes in 2009 to the urban planning law.